ElmTran/restful-api-for-business-analysis/README.md

     ```json
     {
-        "method": choice[
-            "linear_regression",
-            "move_average",
-            "lstm",
-            "simple_exponential_smoothing",
-            "holt",
-            "holt_winters_seasonal",
-            "arima"
-        ],                      // the model to be used for forecasting
+        "method": "",           // the model to be used for forecasting
-        "features": list[string],   // the features to be used for forecasting
+        "features": [],         // the features to be used for forecasting, list[string]
-        "target": string,        // the target to be forecasted
+        "target": "",           // the target to be forecasted
-        "max_features": int,    // sample size
+        "max_features": 100,    // sample size
-        "time_format": string,   // the format of the time column
+        "time_format": "",      // the format of the time column
-        "rate": float,           // the rate of the test set
+        "rate": 0.2,            // the rate of the test set
-        "random_state": int,     // the random state
+        "random_state": 0,      // the random state
-        "predays": int,          // the number of days to be forecasted into the future
+        "predays": 0,           // the number of days to be forecasted into the future
     }

+    // method: choice["linear_regression", "move_average", "lstm", "simple_exponential_smoothing", "holt", "holt_winters_seasonal", "arima]
     ```

 - Classification: 1

     ```json
     {
-        "method": choice[
-            "decision_tree",
-            "naive_bayes",
-            "random_forest",
-            "knn",
-            "svm",
-            "log_regression"
-        ],
+        "method": "",              // the model to be used for classification
-        "excludes": list[string],  // the features to be excluded
+        "excludes": [],            // the features to be excluded, list[string]
-        "dummies": list[string],   // the features need to be dummied
+        "dummies": [],             // the features to be converted to dummies, list[string]
-        "target": string,          // the target to be classified
+        "target": "",              // the target to be classified
-        "max_features": int,       // sample size
+        "max_features": 100,       // sample size
     }

+    // method: choice[ "decision_tree", "naive_bayes", "random_forest", "knn", "svm", "log_regressio]
+    ```

 - Clustering: 2

     ```json
     {
-        "method": choice[
-            "kmeans",
-            "hierarchical",
-            "spectral",
-            "dbscan",
-            "gaussian_mixture"
-        ],
+        "method": "",            // the model to be used for clustering
-        "features": list[string],  // the features to be used for clustering "n_clusters": int,         // the number of clusters "random_state": int,       // the random state
+        "features": [],          // the features to be used for clustering
+        "n_clusters": 0,         // the number of clusters
+        "random_state": 0,       // the random state
     }

+    // method: choice["kmeans", "hierarchical", "spectral", "dbscan", "gaussian_mixture"]
     ```

 - Sentiment analysis: 3

     ```json
     {
-        "method": choice[
-            "file",     // analyze the sentiment of a file "text"      // analyze the sentiment of a text ],
+        "method": "",               // the model to be used for sentiment analysis
-        "target": string,          // the target to be analyzed "max_features": int,       // sample size
+        "target": "",               // the target to be analyzed
+        "max_features": 100,        // sample size
-        "text": string,            // the text to be analyzed (if method is text) }
+        "text": "",                 // the text to be analyzed (if method is text)
+    }

+    // method: choice["text", "file"], text: analyze the text, file: analyze the uploaded file
     ```

 ### Examples